FuyukiSakura/DeepL-Mobile/README.md

-# DeepL-Mobile
+# DeepL Mobile

 Welcome all here.
 First of all.
 This an **unofficial** DeepL mobile app.

-This repo exists because I saw some guys trying to steal DeepL's revenue by making a web browser app to DeepL's site and adding ads to it.
-So, this is just a similar browser app but **without Ads**!!
+This repo exists because I saw some guys trying to *steal* DeepL's revenue by making a web browser app to DeepL's site and add ads to it.
+So, this is just a similar browser app but **without Ads** and **we can do more**!!

+The project is published with MIT LICENSE to provide flexibility for DeepL to use my code if they decided to have an offical mobile app.

 ## Main features